ariatemplates/usermanual/README.md

 # Running a Build

-You should update documentation files inside the `src` folder, and run the build with this command:
+You should update documentation files inside the `src` folder, and run the build using this command:

     $ node build